tttturtle-russ/tttturtle-russ.github.io/_pages/about.md

   - /about.html
 ---

-I'm a senior student majoring in Cyberspace Security and Engieering in [Huazhong University of Science and Technology](https://hust.edu.cn).
-I am boardly interested in **System Security & Software Security**.
-I will persue my Ph.D degree in HKUST under the supervison of [Prof. Dongdong She](https://cse.hkust.edu.hk/~dongdong/).
+I'm a senior student majoring in Cyber Science and Engineering at [Huazhong University of Science and Technology](https://hust.edu.cn).
+I am broadly interested in **System Security & Software Security**.
+I will pursue my Ph.D degree at HKUST under the supervision of [Prof. Dongdong She](https://cse.hkust.edu.hk/~dongdong/).

 # 🔥 News